doableware/djongo/docs/README.md

 # Django and MongoDB database connector
 Use MongoDB as a backend database for your Django project, without changing the Django ORM.
-Use the Django Admin GUI to add and modify documents in MongoDB.
+Use the Django Admin app to add and modify documents in MongoDB.

 ## Usage